 14. PERMITTED FISHING LOCATIONS

-Contestants may fish anywhere on tournament waters available to the public and accessible by boat, except areas designated as “off limits” or “no fishing” by local or provincial officials or within 45 metre of a competitor’s boat.
+Contestants may fish anywhere on tournament waters available to the public and accessible by boat, except areas designated as “off limits” or “no fishing” by local or provincial officials or within 45 metres of a competitor’s boat.

 Non-contestants (and/or spectators on boats) are also not allowed within 45 metres from a contestant’s boat.
 At no time may a contestant leave the boat to land a fish or to make the boat more accessible to fishing waters.
 The cutting of trees, bushes and/or logs after the start of registration to make an area more accessible by boat is strictly prohibited and may result in disqualification from the tournament.

 All tags must be returned and be back at the weigh station, on the tag board before the cut off time for the particular flight.
 Even though a team’s bag could have been weighed but their tag is not on the board at the time, the team will be deemed late and their catch for the day will be disqualified.
 Any team who is late solely due to them rendering emergency assistance to another team may, at the discretion of the tournament director, have their catch weighed if they provide satisfactory proof of such assistance given.
 (Visit our tournament schedule page for the start and check-in times)

 16. LIMITS & WEIGH-IN